-Romania: Futures market also affected by Coronavirus outbreak30.
-March 2020. / SEE Energy News
+Romania: Futures market also affected by Coronavirus outbreak, SEE Energy News

 The effect on falling spot market electricity prices is obvious.
 But, the coronavirus outbreak also affected the futures market in Romania.